- Write fine-grained classes and map them using

 com.eg.Foo in the file

 com/eg/Foo.hbm.xml.
-This makes particularly good sense in a team environment.
+This makes sense, particularly in a team environment.

 Deploy the mappings along with the classes they map.

-This is a good practice if your queries call non-ANSI-standard SQL functions.
-Externalising the query strings to mapping files will make the application more portable.
+This is recommended if your queries call non-ANSI-standard SQL functions.
+Externalizing the query strings to mapping files will make the application more portable.

 - Use bind variables.

 As in JDBC, always replace non-constant values by "?".
-Never use string manipulation to bind a non-constant value in a query!
-Even better, consider using named parameters in queries.
+Do not use string manipulation to bind a non-constant value in a query.
+You should also consider using named parameters in queries.

-Hibernate lets the application manage JDBC connections.
-This approach should be considered a last-resort.
-If you can't use the built-in connections providers, consider providing your own implementation of
+Hibernate allows the application to manage JDBC connections, but his approach should be considered a last-resort.
+If you cannot use the built-in connection providers, consider providing your own implementation of

-Suppose you have a Java type, say from some library, that needs to be persisted but doesn't provide the accessors needed to map it as a component.
+Suppose you have a Java type from a library that needs to be persisted but does not provide the accessors needed to map it as a component.
 You should consider implementing

 In performance-critical areas of the system, some kinds of operations might benefit from direct JDBC.
 Do not assume, however, that JDBC is necessarily faster.
 Please wait until you know something is a bottleneck.
 If you need to use direct JDBC, you can open a Hibernate Session and wrap your JDBC operation as a Work object with

-From time to time the Session synchronizes its persistent state with the database.
+Sometimes the Session synchronizes its persistent state with the database.
 Performance will be affected if this process occurs too often.
-You may sometimes minimize unnecessary flushing by disabling automatic flushing or even by changing the order of queries and other operations within a particular transaction.
+You can sometimes minimize unnecessary flushing by disabling automatic flushing, or even by changing the order of queries and other operations within a particular transaction.

-When using a servlet / session bean architecture, you could pass persistent objects loaded in the session bean to and from the servlet / JSP layer.
+When using a servlet/session bean architecture, you can pass persistent objects loaded in the session bean to and from the servlet/JSP layer.
 Use a new session to service each request.
 Use

 Session.saveOrUpdate() to synchronize objects with the database.

 Database Transactions have to be as short as possible for best scalability.
-However, it is often neccessary to implement long running application transactions, a single unit-of-work from the point of view of a user.
+However, it is often necessary to implement long running application transactions, a single unit-of-work from the point of view of a user.
 An application transaction might span several client request/response cycles.
 It is common to use detached objects to implement application transactions.
-An alternative, extremely appropriate in two tiered architecture, is to maintain a single open persistence contact (session) for the whole lifecycle of the application transaction and simply disconnect from the JDBC connection at the end of each request and reconnect at the beginning of the subsequent request.
-Never share a single session across more than one application transaction, or you will be working with stale data.
+An appropriate alternative in a two tiered architecture, is to maintain a single open persistence contact session for the whole life cycle of the application transaction.
+Then simply disconnect from the JDBC connection at the end of each request and reconnect at the beginning of the subsequent request.
+Never share a single session across more than one application transaction or you will be working with stale data.